samuel-marsh/scCustomize/cran-comments.md

 ## Minor Version Update
 This is a hotfix update with bug fixes now v2.0.1; apologies for not catching these in v2.0.0 submission last week.
 In this version I have:

-- Fixed 4 bugs presented in v2.0.0 release.
+- Fixed 5 minor bugs presented in v2.0.0 release.

 ## R CMD check results